Medical Assistant vs. Certified Nursing Assistant (CNA): What’s the Difference?

 Which is better, medical assistant or CNA?

 When considering becoming a medical assistant or a CNA, remember that one role is not better than the other.
-Medical assistants earn more, but CNA training programs are often shorter.
-While earning a medical assisting certification is possible, not all states require it.
+Medical assistants earn more, but you can often finish a CNA training program faster.
+While you can earn a medical assisting certification, not all states require it to work.

 If you are not interested in giving personal care, becoming a medical assistant may be better for you.
 Medical assistants help doctors in a clinical setting, taking samples for lab work and performing clerical duties.